5 min read

 Only a few of the relevant topics that should be regulated by a startup shareholders’ agreement are:

-When an investor enters a startup, usually the whole setup of the startup gets complicated – this is why regulating a contractual relationship with an investor is one of the most complex matters.
+The entry of investors into a startup generally makes the entire startup structure more complex– this is why regulating a contractual relationship with an investor is one of the most complex matters.
 Some of the examples from practice that require special precaution are:

 • an investor who is asking to be the Managing Director (or to have a seat on the board of directors, if such board exists) – carefully think through whether this is good for your business,

-• investor’s right of veto when deciding on certain matters – how much is your vote actually worth?
-If an investor could veto a certain decision in your company, it could have negative consequences.
+• investor’s right of veto when deciding on certain matters – this raises the question of how much is your vote actually worth?
+Significant negative consequences could arise if the investor could prevent a decision from being made in the company.

-• Setting up inadequate key performance indicators into the Term Sheet – conditioning that the next installment of the investment will be paid if the company, for example, makes X $ in 3 months, 6 months, etc.; is this commercially acceptable to you, or more importantly: is it realistic?
+• Setting up inadequate key performance indicators into the Term Sheet – for example, conditioning the payment of subsequent investment installments on certain achieved revenues over 3 months, 6 months, etc. It is crucial to determine whether this is commercially acceptable for you and perhaps more importantly: is it realistic?

-Another important question: in what way does the percentage of investors’ shares change in relation to the investment?
-In foreign legal systems (such as the USA, particularly Silicon Valley) where the startup ecosystem has been developed for many years now, this question is regulated by the so-called vesting – a disposition of using options for acquiring shares in the company, i.e. acquiring rights to a permanent share (percentage) at the company, through time.
-Although in Serbia an investment model identical to vesting is not implemented so far, there are certain mechanisms that can produce a similar effect, and which could be a great stimulus for foreign investors to think about the possibility of investing in a Serbian startup.
+In this context, the question arises: In what way does the percentage of investors’ shares change in relation to the investment?
+In foreign legal systems (such as the USA, particularly Silicon Valley) where the startup ecosystem has been developed for many years now, this question is regulated by the above-mentioned vesting Although in Serbia an investment model identical to vesting is not implemented so far, there are certain mechanisms that can produce a similar effect, and which could be a great stimulus for foreign investors to think about the possibility of investing in a Serbian startup.
 We have covered this topic in our blog – Make your Best Employees your Partners with ESOP.

 An example: a vesting period of 4 years is foreseen for the investor, so that after the concluded monetary investment, during these 4 years they acquire 40% of shares of the company (10% each year).
 If they give the startup up and quit before the first year is over, they won’t get anything.
 If they quit a few days after the first year is over, they are left with 10% of the shares.
 The remaining part of the shares that the investor hasn’t vested (in the first case, 40%, and in the second, 30%) the company may buy out from the investor.